 Club 420 One-Design

-The Youth Regatta will be sailing in the shadow of historic structures like St. Augustine’s Castillo de San Marcos and the beautiful Bridge of Lions.
+The Youth Regatta will be sailing in the shadows of historic structures like St. Augustine’s Castillo de San Marcos and the beautiful Bridge of Lions.
 They will race in a protected, challenging saltwater venue where parents, tourists and spectators can cheer them on from the waterfront viewing area.
-An expert race committee with lots of safety boats will ensure safe, fair competition.
-All sailors will check in at the St. Augustine Yacht Club on Saturday morning.
-Participants will also be treated to lunches and a great pizza / ice cream awards dinner at the St Augustine Yacht Club Sunday after the regatta.
+An Expert Race Committee with lots of Safety Boats will ensure safe, fair competition.
+All Youth Sailors will check in at the St. Augustine Yacht Club on Saturday morning.
+Participants will also be treated to lunches and a great pizza / ice cream Awards Dinner at the St Augustine Yacht Club Sunday after the regatta.

 We are delighted to be able to offer this great event again through the generosity of our Sponsors.
 If you have any questions, please do not hesitate to contact me at (904) 571-2227 or by email at firstname.lastname@example.org